rprinz08/hBPF/readme.md

 instructions.
 Whenever an error occurs (e.g division by 0, invalid instruction etc.) the
-`error` signal is set HIGH and the CPU stops processing instructions setting signal `halt` HIGH.
+`error` signal is set HIGH and the CPU stops processing instructions setting signal `halt`
+HIGH as well.

 Registers R1 - R5 are not cleared on reset and can be used as input arguments to a program, register R0 is used to return something.
-The same mechanism is also used when calling FPGA extensions by using call helpers.
+The same mechanism is also used when calling FPGA extensions by using call handlers.

 When CPU starts, internal `ticks` register is cleared and incremented every clock tick until CPU halts which can be used to measure execution speed.

-The **math.divider** submodule contains divider and the **math.shifter** a left/right shifter including arithmetic shifts.
+The **math.divider** submodule contains decimal divider and the **math.shifter** a left/right shifter including arithmetic shifts.

 The project includes the following components: